niyikomeyeeric/alx-low_level_programming/0x03-debugging/README.md

-this file containes the description of every program in this directory
+this file contains the description of every program in this directory